-Instruction: 3periods per week CIE: 30 marks Credits: 3 Duration of SEE: 3 hours SEE: 70 marks
+Instruction : 3L hrs per week CIE : 30 Marks Credits: 3 Duration of SEE : 3 hours SEE : 70 Marks

 - To know basic concepts for developing a system. - Analyse different models and diagrams. - To understand specific operations which are involved in design a model.